TiendaNube/tech-challenge-ecosystem/README.md

 # TO DO
  - Escrever testes para cobrir todas as funcionalidades.
  - Implementar segurança para a chamada dos endpoints usando Bearer Token ou X-API-Token
+ - Retirar a lógica dos routers e passar para a camada de handler